Oilers end road trip with 2-1 win over Blues

 Jake Allen stopped 23 of 25 shots and St. Louis dropped its fourth straight coming off a six-game winning streak.

+''We're not winning,'' Stastny said. ''I think everyone's (upset) around here and we know how valuable points are.
+We want to take it in our own hands.
+We can't be sitting here and relying on others teams to lose to give us some breathing room.''

-Letestu converted a pass from Connor McDavid with the two-man advantage to score the deciding goal, his 13th of the season, in the opening minute of the second period.
+Letestu converted a pass from McDavid with the two-man advantage to score the deciding goal, his 13th of the season, in the opening minute of the second period.
+The power-play goal was his second in as many games.

+''When I go out there I expect to score,'' Letestu said. ''I expect to go score goals with all the left-handed shots.
+Me being the only righty out there, that's my job to get to areas where I can score, and he gave me one tonight that not too many guys are going to miss on.''

 St. Louis opened the scoring on its first power play of the game when Stastny deflected Alex Pietrangelo's shot past Talbot for his 16th goal of the season.